schoenfr/portfolio/_portfolio/fitnessbooster.md

 The Final Product & Results and Impact

 **Reflections** What is your main challenge in the project, and how have you handled it?
 What are some lessons you’ve learnt through the project?
 Has the project changed your outlook as a designer?
 What are your next steps for the project?
+TEST
 {: .notice--primary}

 Am Ende Hinweis, dass dieses Projekt im Rahmen eines UX-Kurses der IxDF entstanden ist.